klei1984/max/build.md

 cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_INSTALL_PREFIX=/usr/local ..
 ```

-and finally we can build our game executable
+And finally we can generate our easy to use binary distribution package.

 ```
-cmake --build . --parallel
+cmake --build . --parallel --target package
 ```

-If everything went well then the built executable will be found right inside the build folder called `maxrun`.

-The new executable and any new game assets should be placed into the location where the original maxrun.exe file is found within the game's install folder.
+If everything went well then a Linux DEB package is created with a name similar to `max-port-x.y.z-Linux.deb`.

 ### Build on Windows using MSYS2